Oral and Maxillofacial Surgery Residency Program

 - Comprehensive Oral and Maxillofacial Pathology seminar for OMS surgeons

-- Oral and maxillofacial surgery topics and Board review lecture series (a comprehensive course of OMS topics following the ABOMS examination blueprint; mock exam questions to follow lectures)
+- Oral and maxillofacial surgery topics lecture series and mock oral board Practicum (a comprehensive course following the ABOMS examination blueprint; mock exam questions to follow lectures)

 - Surgical anatomy and cadaver lab for oral and maxillofacial surgery (Yale School of Medicine Anatomy Department)